 2013 BMW 5-Series Hybrid Review

-The 2013 BMW ActiveHybrid 5 has a turbocharged six-cylinder engine and electric motor, which auto reviewers say provides plenty of power.
-Still, some critics say that the transitions between gas and electric power aren’t as smooth as they would like.
+The ActiveHybrid 5 has a turbocharged six-cylinder engine and electric motor, which test drivers say provides plenty of power.
+Still, some reviewers say that the transitions between gas and electric power aren’t as smooth as they would like.
 An eight-speed automatic transmission is standard, which receives praise for its refined operation.
 Fuel economy is an EPA-estimated 23/30 mpg city/highway, which isn’t very good for a hybrid luxury car.
-In fact, the ActiveHybrid 5 uses more fuel than its less powerful, gas-only sibling, the BMW 528i.
+In fact, the BMW ActiveHybrid 5 uses more fuel than its less powerful, gas-only sibling, the BMW 528i.
 Although the ActiveHybrid 5 impresses reviewers with its composed handling, opinion varies on its steering and brake systems.
 While some auto writers note communicative steering and good brake pedal feel, others complain about numb steering and grabby brakes.

 - "The only exception is the ActiveHybrid 5, which hardly seems to justify its marginal fuel savings at its high price." -- Edmunds